PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 .. function:: gettag_ffi(param) -> optional Lua object

    .. versionadded:: 4.1.2

    .. versionchanged:: 4.3.0

       The ability to craft answers was added.

    This function is the FFI counterpart of the :func:`gettag` function, and offers the same functionality.
-    It accepts a single, scalable parameter which can be accessed using :doc:`FFI accessors <ffi>`.
+   It accepts a single parameter which can be accessed and modified using :doc:`FFI accessors <ffi>`.

    Like the non-FFI version, it has the ability to set a tag for the packetcache, policy tags, a routing tag, the :attr:`DNSQuestion.requestorId` and :attr:`DNSQuestion.deviceId` values and to fill the :attr:`DNSQuestion.data` table.
 It also offers ways to mark the answer as variable so it's not inserted into the packetcache, to set a cap on the TTL of the returned records, and to generate a response by adding records and setting the RCode.
 It can also instruct the recursor to do a proper resolution in order to follow any `CNAME` records added in this step.

+   If this function does not set the tag or an exception is thrown, the zero tag is assumed.

 .. function:: prerpz(dq) -> bool